 Not necessarily.
 Some people have AFib all the time while others might have it only on occasion.
 Some people with AFib have symptoms such as palpitations, shortness of breath, fatigue, dizziness or light-headedness.
 Other people with AFib have no symptoms at all.

 AFib can be detected by checking your pulse.
-The National Stroke Association recommends every adult do a pulse check twice a year.
-A good time to remember to check your pulse is when you reset your clocks for daylight-savings time.
-Pulse checks could potentially lead to detection and treatment of AFib and could prevent many of the 80,000 AFib-related strokes that occur each year.
+Pulse checks can potentially lead to detection and treatment of AFib and could prevent many of the 80,000 AFib-related strokes that occur each year.

 How do I check my pulse?